EchoBeachUK/Cygnus/README.md

 The game is heavily influenced by John Hollis's Spectrum Timegate game from the early 80s.
 John has been kind enough to give me permission to use the original ideas to create Cygnus Alpha.
 His site is here: http://www.hollis.co.uk/john/

+Cygnus also has elements of Star Raiders from the old 8 bit Atari.

+Please feel free to contact me at stevebroad@yahoo.com if you are interested in playing a part in the development of the source code.
+Who knows, perhaps this will develop into something even bigger than it is now.
+There is a lot of room for code compression to fit in more.